adobe/xdm/extensions/adobe/experience/voyager/reportingevent.description.md

-The journey here refers to the workflow of the user.
-A journey definition can have multiple versions running at the same time.
+A journey refers to the workflow for an end user.A journey can have multiple versions, where an user can be on any one of the journey version.
-New users would enter the latest version of the journey, while old users continue the version on which they currently reside.
+A new user would always enter the latest version of the journey, while old users continue the version on which they currently reside.
 Each journey can contain an entry and an exit step.
-Journey contains the steps, where each step definition including the actions to be executed when entering the step.An action can be an email, SMS, push notifications, etc. An event is a trigger coming from a source over HTTP protocol.
+A step in a state in the Journey, where each step has definition including the actions to be executed when entering the step.
+An action can be an email, SMS, push notifications, etc.
+An event is a trigger coming from a source over HTTP protocol.
+For example an user entering a hotel lobby can be marked as an Event.
 Event rules define when we can move to the next step in the journey.
-A step transition can be triggered by one or more events.
-This schema is for reporting events, actions and transitions happening inside the journey.
-During the journey processing, we will need data from external systems, Data entities and data providor are used to fetch and store data in the journey on runtime.
+A step transition can be occur by one or more events.
+During the journey processing, we may need data from external systems, Data entities and data providor are used to fetch and store data in the journey on runtime.
+This schema (reportingevent) represents a data model for capturing events, actions and transitions happening inside the user journey